We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 I’m having problems paying for my gas and electricity, what should I do?

-Don’t panic – we can help.
-Speak to one our customer services team for free on 0800 121 6699 between 8am and 8pm Monday to Friday or between 9am to 5pm on Saturday.
-They’ll listen to your concerns, find out about your situation and then give you advice about the payment options that could help you out.
+Do not panic – we can help.
+Speak to one of our customer services team for free on 0800 121 6699 between 8.00am and 8.00pm Monday to Friday or between 9.00am to 5.00pm on Saturday.
+They will listen to your concerns, find out about your situation and then give you advice about the payment options that could help you out.

-There are also a number of independent organisation that can support you if you’re having difficulties paying for your energy bills.
+There are also a number of independent organisation that can support you if you are having difficulties paying for your energy bills.

 - Citizens Advice - a free advice service for consumers.
 In England call 03444 111 444, in Wales call 03444 772020 and in Scotland call on 0808 800 9060.